 Pro Tip: Hedge trimming is best completed in the evening.
 This allows your newly trimmed hedges from sun damage on the newly cut ends of the branches.

 If you decide to do the work yourself, hedge trimmers are very easy to use.
 However, if you improperly use hedge trimmers, they can be dangerous.
 At the speed that they move if your finger, or anything you don’t want to cut off, gets in the way it will be cut off.
 For this reason, always keep both hands on the trimmer.

 Before you cut, beware of your surroundings.
 Clean the area around the hedges off all hoses and other items that you could trip over.
 Learn from my father, don’t let your sons’ dog near the hedge trimmer, or in that case a chainsaw, when it is on.
 Let’s just say “lucky dog” took on a whole new meaning in my house.

 Last, wear the proper PPE.
 Protect your eyes with safety glasses, ears with hearing protection, hands with leather gloves, and close-toed shoes.

 Foxland Lawn Care is in Cumming, Georgia.
 We’re proud to serve businesses in the surrounding area.
 Many of our clients have serviced properties in:

-Foxland Lawn Care is dedicated to exceeding your expectations, hence becoming the area’s premier pressure washing business.
+Foxland Lawn Care is dedicated to exceeding your expectations, hence becoming the area’s premier lawn care and landscaping business.

-Above all, request a free quote today to see how affordable it is to have local professionals clean your home’s exterior.
+Above all, request a free quote today to see how affordable it is to have local professionals maintain your property.
 We’ll help you explore your options and schedule an appointment that works well for you!